elitalon/elitalon.github.io/_posts/2016-07-23-what-nobody-will-tell-you-about-json.md

 There might be several reasons for this trend but since I'm not a data analyst I'm not going to go into details.
 I'll just leave the numbers here to pique your curiosity.

 What I would like to do is share a journey that I went through while looking for a library to parse JSON in GPX.
 This will serve as an excuse for sharing a few tips about sustainable development, specifically about how to deal with third-party libraries.
-It won’t be cutting-edge, but I also think that it would be a good idea to [stay away from the hype](https://medium.freecodecamp.com/being-a-developer-after-40-3c5dd112210c) and _**revise**_ how we are solving problems in Swift with a bit of perspective.
+It won’t be cutting-edge, but I also think that it would be a good idea to [stay away from the hype](https://medium.freecodecamp.com/being-a-developer-after-40-3c5dd112210c) and consider how we are solving problems in Swift with a bit of perspective.

 Before we continue, let me clarify the terminology we will use: